louischatriot/nedb/README.md

 // They work on numbers and strings (lexicographical order in that case) db.find({ "humans.genders": { $gt: 5 } }, function (err, docs) {
   // docs contains Omicron Persei 8, whose humans have more than 5 genders (7).
+  // You can use comparison operators on array fields
+  // For example: { "human.genders": { $lte: "Deimot" } }
 });

 // You can use logical operator $or and $and ($and is the same